aibatchelor22/Right-Whale-Acoustics/README.md

 I intend to fine tune this model soon on a second NOAA dataset inlcuding NEFSC data from multiple additional sources.

-Several similar studies have been published recently.
+Several similar models have been published recently.

 A recent example of a CNN model published by Hyer et al. utilizes multiple datasets and a system of augmentation to recognize upcalls of North Atlantic Right Whales.